Oda Nobunaga: Culture

 Nobunaga was famous for his great love of sumo, and frequently held sumo tournaments at Jōraku-ji in Azuchi between 1570 and 1581, the year before his death.

 In the beginning, the tournament attracted braggarts from all over Ōmi Province, but gradually it began to draw from Kyoto and other regions.
 The largest tournament was held in 1578 at Mount Azuchi, with 1,500 participants.

 The main reason for organising the tournament was, of course, that Nobunaga was a great lover of sumo.
 But there was also the practical advantage of selecting young men of good physique and martial prowess, and the aim was to demonstrate Nobunaga's authority by putting on a big show, while at the same time relieving popular discontent by providing entertainment.

-Regarding the relationship between Nobunaga and sumo, there is a theory that the Yumitorishiki (bow-twirling ceremony) and the format in which sumo wrestlers are divided into East and West and judged by a gyōji (sumo referee) were born out of the sumo tournament organised by Nobunaga.
-As for the theory that Nobunaga is the origin of the 'East-West' sumo ranking system, there are actually historical documents in Omi Hachiman City that support this relationship.
-In 1581, Nobunaga, who was enjoying a fire festival with his vassals dressed up in Nanban costumes, had them perform take-zumō (bamboo wrestling) (Note: A contest of strength in which the two ends of a bamboo are held and twisted against each other in opposite directions.).
-He praised the two contestants who had fought to a draw, and as a reward, he gave the surnames Higashi (東, lit.
-'East') to Denzo, who entered the ring from the east, and Nishi (西, lit.
-'West') to Umejiro, who entered the ring from the west.